anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 1) Account creation fee
 2) Fee income

     The ZK-Rollup network can collect fees paid by users when they execute transactions.

 3) Value-added services

     * case1 - computing outsourcing services: since circuit-compile & witness-calc & proof-gen usually costs much resources(time/cpu/memory) at user clients, 'computing outsourcing services' are provided for a fee for 'Layer2 Tx without privacy requirements' such as transactions generated inside Public Ledger.

     * case2 - Data aggregation and analysis services: Through the deep processing of the public data of layer2 users, high value analysis charts and reports are extracted, and the fees are generated.
 Examples include aggregated reports of on-chain activity for a specific user,

     * case3 - Establish an on-chain reputation scoring system and provide paid-query services

 4) Governance equity

     The ZkCell network may consider introducing governance tokens in the future, where holders (founder team and community members) can participate in the decision-making process of the network, and these participations may bring certain gains.

 In the future (longer time horizon), as the number of active users grows up within ZkCell Network, we believe Revenue channels will be more diversified.

 ## What is your long-term vision for this project if your proposal is funded?
 What is your dream scenario for how this project could evolve?

 dddddd
+dddddd
+dddddd
+dddddd

 # Budget and milestones